 We always needed one, including during their last scene together.
 Without specific translations from other characters, we never knew exactly what Groot was saying when he spoke.
 The best we could do was make an educated guess based on his inflection and body language.
-Sometimes that was easy, l ike when teenage Groot was obviously being a sarcastic a-hole.
+Sometimes that was easy, like when teenage Groot was obviously being a sarcastic a-hole.
 Other times our lack of comprehension denied us the full emotional weight of Groot’s words.
 How many fans know his last spoken “I am Groot” before turning to dust in Infinity War was him calling out “dad” to Rocket?

 That wasn’t a problem.
 It was an effective and entertaining way to establish his character and role in the group.
 Groot’s simple vocabulary reflected his sweet, childlike nature without limiting his inherent complexity and full range of emotions.
 James Gunn also used those necessary translations effectively for both comedic and dramatic purposes.
 Sometimes he even pulled off both simultaneously, like in Guardians of the Galaxy Vol. 2 when Rocket told a soon-to-die Yondu that Groot had said, “Welcome to the frickin’ Guardians of the Galaxy.
 Only he didn’t say frickin.”

 But the fact Groot’s other Guardians of the Galaxy weren’t as shocked as we were is the key to understanding the significance of that moment.
 It didn’t impact them because that was a normal moment for the Guardians; they always understood Groot when he spoke.
-Groot didn’t actually speak new words of English.
+Groot didn’t actually speak new words to them.
 He physically said, “I am Groot,” only, like them, we heard the true meaning behind those words.
 It was like having a galactic translator in our ears that let us hear from Groot directly.

 It was only fitting we got to experience that moment, which Gunn has confirmed is exactly what we thought it was.
 The alternate Gamora only spent one movie with him before she understood him.
 We’ve been listening to Groots talk for way longer, and we’ve always loved those guys, too.